Kavtorev/routine-bot/README.md

 * **Classes for today**:
   * informs user if he is late for any classes
   * if user has classes shows details
+  * if classes user is late for all classes - informs

 * **Upcoming classes**: